Chicago Bears Odds

 You can find prop bets by clicking through on the game listings.
 Oftentimes, you’ll see a link that’s labeled “more wagers.”
 Once you click on it, you’ll see the list of offerings for the current game.
 Here are a few examples of what you might see.

-There will also be props that revolve around team or game circumstances, such as which side will have more total rushing yards and whether or not there will be a return TD in the game.
+There will also be props that revolve around team or game circumstances, such as which team will have more total rushing yards and whether or not there will be a return TD in the game.

 To find the best prices, it’s always a good idea to shop around on both futures and props.
 For futures, don’t forget that you can check back constantly to see what the market has to say.
-It’s worth doing so as appealing prices on the players and teams you are interested in can appear at any time.

 The Bears have had some trouble finding stability at the QB position through the years.
 Consider this: Jay Cutler holds a number of the team’s passing records, and his tenure with the club only lasted from 2009-16.

 - 2022: Justin Fields — 15 games.
-Nathan Peterman — 1
+Nathan Peterman — 1.
+Trevor Siemian — 1.

 - 2021: Justin Fields — 10 games.
 Andy Dalton — 6.
 Nick Foles — 1.